danlope-rei/febs/ReadMe.md

     febs dev -no-dev-server
     febs dev --no-dev-server --watch

-### FEBS Configuration
+### FEBS Configuration (`febs-config.json`)

-If the default entry points / output paths don't work for you, you can specify them by using a `febs-config.json` file next to your package.json that is using `febs`.
+If the default entry/output paths don't work for you, you can specify them by using a `febs-config.json` file next to your package.json that is using `febs`.

-Here is an example of a entry / output configuration that might be made to use a more Java / Maven like file structure.
+Here is an example of a entry or output configuration that might be made to use a more Java / Maven like file structure.

 *`febs-config.json`*